 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been made to address findings and recommendations made in the preceding financial audit report.
-The findings or recommendations made in the preceding financial audit report were corrected in the prior year.
+There were no findings or recommendations made in the preceding financial audit report.